Red Dead Redemption 2, the highly anticipated prequel to Rockstar's last-gen hit Red Dead Redemption, is finally coming.

 - Red Dead Redemption 2 appears to be a prequel, not a sequel - firstly, there's a significant overlap with the region of Blackwater featured in the first Red Dead Redemption, however crucially it's missing a railway on the new map, when other areas on it have one.
 That suggests things are taking place earlier in time, with rail travel still to expand westwards to the Frontier.
 Second, and following on from that point, it's placed further to the East, which makes historical sense seeing as the Wild West's frontier would have been less advanced at an earlier point in time.

-- Certain characters from Red Dead Redemption may return - that's largely speculation at this point, but due to the game seemingly being set earlier than Red Dead Redemption, there are some who are suspecting one of those cowboys at the end of the trailer is a certain Bill Williamson.
+- Certain characters from Red Dead Redemption are bound to return - due to the game seemingly being set earlier than Red Dead Redemption, there are some who are suspecting one of those cowboys at the end of the trailer is a certain Bill Williamson.
 A second trailer confirmed it will centre around Arthur Morgan and the Van der Linde gang.
 Rockstar also have history with referencing old protagonists in various points of their Grand Theft Auto series, so we can expect at least a cameo or hint at John Marston himself, if not full-blown appearance.

 - A recreaton of New Orleans looks likely - a new area on the map is labelled as New Bordeaux, and it's placed in a fairly representational position to that of New Orleans here in the real world.
 2K, the publisher of Red Dead Redemption 2, also published a game which saw New Orleans fictionally recreated in Mafia 3, so this seems pretty nailed on.